emmekappa/google-drive-arq-backup-cleaner/README.md

 # Google Drive Arq Backup Cleaner
-This script deletes all [Arq Backup](http://www.arqbackup.com) files *WARNING* it will deletes all Google Drive binary (unknown) files which filename is 40chars
+This script deletes all [Arq Backup](http://www.arqbackup.com) files

+*WARNING* it'll deletes all Google Drive binary (unknown) files which filename is 40chars

 ## Dependencies
 To use the Python script directly